Auroville - A to Z

 A considerable number of internal conferences, seminars and workshops are held in Auroville, including ones occasionally sponsored internationally or by the Government of India.

 Everyone is invited to contribute to the development of Auroville in cash, kind or work.
 Guests are requested to pay a financial contribution towards the ongoing maintenance of the township.
-The same applies to Aurovilians and Newcomers, who pay a monthly contribution to ‘City Services’.
+The same applies to Aurovilians and Newcomers, who pay a monthly contribution to ‘City Services’ in addition to their work contribution.
 See also “Donations”.

-In addition to a pre-crèche for Auroville children aged 6 months to 2½ years near Transition School, there are two other crèches – Kindergarten Crèche and Nandanam Crèche – for slightly older children, located in the area of Centre Field.
+In addition to a pre-crèche for Auroville children aged 11 months to 2½ years near Deepanam School, there are two other crèches – Kindergarten Crèche and Nandanam Crèche – for slightly older children, located in the area of Centre Field.
 There are also crèches for children from the local villages run with Auroville’s help at Isaiambalam (Kottakarai), and in Kuilapalayam, Sanjeevi Nagar and Bommaiyapalayam villages.

 Credit Card payment